Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_slides.md

 ---

-## Outline of this Demo/Lecture

-- Set up simple CI pipeline using GitLab CI/CD
-- Pipeline has three steps

-    1. Check formatting
-    2. Build application
-    3. Test application

-- Reuse code of Python testing lecture

----

 ## What is "GitLab CI/CD"?

-> GitLab CI/CD is a tool for software development using the continuous methodologies:
+> GitLab CI/CD is a tool for software development using the continuous methodologies

 From: [https://docs.gitlab.com/ee/ci/](https://docs.gitlab.com/ee/ci/)

----

-## General Information

 - GitLab's integration automation tool
+- Similar to GitHub Actions though details are different
-- Powerful runners
+- Typically (more than for GitHub Actions): self-hosted runners
-- Checks out Git repository by default
-- Slightly different meaning of word "trigger"
-    - GitHub: What triggers an action/workflow
-    - GitLab: What should a pipeline trigger and what triggers a pipeline

----

-## GitLab Runner

-- Supports a variety of [executors](https://docs.gitlab.com/runner/executors/)
-    - SSH, Shell, Docker...
-- Installation is simple
-    - Can also run as Docker service
-- Allows reusing existing hardware
-- Preconfigured runners available on [gitlab.com](https://about.gitlab.com/)

----

-## Demo: GitLab Runner

-- Installation of GitLab Runner
-- Registration of a runner to a repository
+    - More effort, more flexibility

 ---